-Apple-Lyte™ is a highly palatable apple flavored source of electrolytes and trace minerals indicated to be used during periods of stress and/or dehydration, as a nutritional/ electrolyte supplement.
-Apple Flavored!
+Apple-Lyte™ is a highly palatable apple flavored source of electrolytes and trace minerals indicated to be used during periods of stress and/or dehydration.
+Formulated to reflect the proportions of sodium, chloride, potassium, & phosphorus lost in sweat

 Directions for use: Horses: Provide 1 oz daily with feed and/or mix in water.
 Provide ample water at all times.